bysse/stml/readme.md

 STML is a meta-language with the sole purpose of reducing the pain you feel inside when reading and writing YAML.

+## History
+During a recent trainig where there were extensive usage of YAML I started to question our species.
+If YAML was the pinnacle of humanity's effort to write configuration, what chances do we really have at solving the climate crisis?
+In a desperate attempt at proving my self wrong and making the world a better place I started writing STML.
+It was supprisingly easy to make something that I percieved to be far superior to YAML.
+If I could do it in a couple of weeks.
+Imagine what a well resourced organization could do!
+Are you up for the challange?
+A YAML free world is within reach.
+If we work together.

 ## Features
 ### Statically typed
 All fields and structs have a type.
 Wrong usage of types will result in compilation errors.